 - U: This analyte was not detected in the sample.
 The numeric value represents the ample quantitation/detection limit. - UJ: This analyte was not detected in the sample.
-The actual quantitation/detection limit may be higher than reported. - J: The positive result reported for this analyte is a quantitative estimate. - J+: The positive result reported for this analyte is a quantitative estimate but may be biased high. - J-: The positive result reported for this analyte is a quantitative estimate but may be biased low. - B: This analyte was not detected substantially above the level of the associated method blank or field blank.
+The actual quantitation/detection limit may be higher than reported. - J: The positive result reported for this analyte is a quantitative estimate. - J+: The positive result reported for this analyte is a quantitative estimate but may be biased high. - J-: The positive result reported for this analyte is a quantitative estimate but may be biased low. - B: This analyte was not detected substantially above the level of the associated method blank or field blank. - R: The result for this analyte is unreliable.
+Additional data is needed to confirm or disprove the presence of this analyte in the sample.

-Table 3 - Sub-Parcel B6-3 Summary of Organics Detected in Groundwater
+Table 3 - Sub-Parcel B4-2 Summary of Organics Detected in Groundwater